Arrests by Largo Police Department

 - describe what happened in the crash?

-The form also lists various “clues of impairment” that the officer might check including the odor of alcohol on the breath, bloodshot, watery, or glassy eyes, slurred or mumbling speech, and a flushed fact.
+The form also lists various “clues of impairment” that the officer might check, including the odor of alcohol on the breath, bloodshot, watery or glassy eyes, slurred or mumbling speech, and a flushed face.

 If you were arrested by an officer with the Largo Police Department, contact an experienced DUI defense attorney for Pinellas County, FL, at Sammis Law Firm.